 San Francisco Golden Gate Bridge 75th Anniversary in 2012

 Take a panoramic shot of the San Francisco Skyline from across the Golden Gate bridge.
 There is also an access point where you can walk the bridge to Marin.

 San Francisco Golden Gate Bridge

-16. On the weekend of April 14-15, 2012, the San Francisco Vintners Market held an event with about 200 wineries from Napa Valley, Sonoma County, Paso Robles, San Luis Obispo, Santa Barbara and the Russian River Valley.
-They were pouring their new releases, special collections and hard to find vintages.
+16. In April, the San Francisco Vintners Market usually sponsors an event with about 200 wineries from Napa Valley, Sonoma County, Paso Robles, San Luis Obispo, Santa Barbara and the Russian River Valley.
+They like to pour their new releases, special collections and hard to find vintages.

-This was also the weekend of the 45th annual Northern California Cherry Blossom Festival. www.nccbf.org
+There is also an annual Northern California Cherry Blossom Festival in April. www.nccbf.org

-For outstanding Michelin Star French Cuisine, dine at Masa’s at 648 Bush or Fleur de Lys 777 Sutter.
+For outstanding Michelin Star French Cuisine, dine at Masa’s at 648 Bush or Fleur de Lys at 777 Sutter.
 These upscale restaurants offer prix fixe dinner only options.
 Gary Danko is also at the pinnicale of San Francisco dining with an all-encompassing list.
 Diners may select three, four or five prix-fixe courses or try the tasting menu with wine pairing.
-Select a three, four or five prix-fixe courses.

 San Francisco offers a plethora of ethnic dining as well.
 For Asian Fusion try Le Colonial at 20 Cosmo with a nice patio and nightly music.
 You will never be hungry or thirsty in San Fransisco!